-Phil Hendry began his auto racing days in 1951, joining the “Vancouver Island Track Roadster Association” (VITRA) and starting in 1952 he drove a Stockcar at “Shearing Speedway” which was located just north of Duncan.
+Phil Hendry began his auto racing days in 1951, joining the “Vancouver Island Track Roadster Association” (VITRA) and starting in 1952 he drove a Stockcar at “Shearing Speedway” which was located just south of Duncan.

 In 1953 he took on the position of “Assistant Pit Boss” at Shearing, working alongside Gary Abbott and Dave Miller, a post which he also occupied when Western Speedway opened in 1954 and continued with until 1956.
 Phil then took over the position of “Starter”,which had been vacated by Ron Mayell.

 Having a keen eye and first-hand knowledge gained from his previous driving experience, Phil soon earned the respect of the drivers he flagged, also developing a flamboyant flagging style which greatly added to the fan’s enjoyment of the weekly race meets.